lybird300/lybird300.github.io/_posts/2015-04-02-coalescent.md

 <b>Generating (artificial) sequences</b>
 The number of genes required in the Wright-Fisher model for it to behave like a real population (under aforementioned assumptions) is called the <b>effective population size</b> (Ne) of that population.
-Population bottleneck.
-If, as we work backwards in time, there is a sudden decrease in the population size, then the coalescence rate will become large.
-Situations that can cause this are the founding of a new population by a small number of migrants or, what is essentially the same, improving a crop species by choosing a few individuals with desirable properties.
-• Selective sweep.
-This term refers to the appearance of a favorable mutation that rises in frequency until it takes over the population.
-In the absence of recombination, this is a severe population bottleneck because the entire population will trace its ancestry to the individual with the favorable mutation.
-• Population growth.
-In the human population, which has experienced a period of exponential growth, then the coalescence rate will be initially small, and the genealogical tree will have tips that are longer than usual.
-Population subdivision.
-Imagine two isolated populations that exchange migrants infrequently.
-If we sample 10 individuals from each population, then the two subsamples will coalesce as usual and then eventually the their two ancestral lineages will coalesce.

 1. Fluctuations in population size
 2. Migration/isolation models (structured coalescent)